Table of contents

 The process of auditing and reporting on IAM (Identity and Access Management) serves several crucial purposes:

-• It enhances visibility and accountability across IAM assessment
+- It enhances visibility and accountability across the IAM strategy

 Auditing and reporting in IAM solutions have practical benefits, including detecting unauthorized access or identity theft.
 It also helps optimize access provisioning, de-provisioning, authentication, authorization, and role management.
 Furthermore, organizations can generate valuable evidence for audits or investigations by tracking and documenting who has access to specific resources, when, how, and why.